blold/help-center/docs/10_terms-and-conditions.md

 2.5 Nauticus have the right to restrict, ban or suspend transactions made on the Site or with Nauticus should there be any suspicions of illegal activity or a breach of the Terms and Conditions.

-2.6 Nauticus do not provide service to any individual or entity from “prescribed foreign countries” under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act). (http://www.austrac.gov.au/businesses/obligations-and-compliance/countermeasures).
+2.6 Nauticus does not provide service to any individual or entity from “prescribed foreign countries” under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act). (http://www.austrac.gov.au/businesses/obligations-and-compliance/countermeasures).
 The two countries that have been declared as “prescribed foreign countries” are Iran and  the Democratic People’s Republic of Korea (the DPRK, or North Korea).

 ## 3. Limited Rights of Use